MonikaSData/Amazon_Vine_Analysis/README.md

 **How many Vine reviews and non-Vine reviews were there?**

-- There were 1266 Vines reviews and 62028 non-Vines reviews
+- There were 1266 Vine reviews and 62028 non-Vine reviews

 ![Resources/Total_number-of-reviews](Resources/Total_number-of-reviews.PNG)

 **How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?**

-- There were 432 Vines reviews that were rated as 5 stars
+- There were 432 Vine reviews that were rated as 5 stars
-- There were 29982 non-Vines reviews that were rated as 5 stars
+- There were 29982 non-Vine reviews that were rated as 5 stars

 ![Resources/Five_Star_Reviews](Resources/Five_Star_Reviews.PNG)

 **What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?**

-- 34% of Vines reviews were 5 stars
+- 34% of Vine reviews were 5 stars
-- 48% of non-Vines reviews were 5 stars
+- 48% of non-Vine reviews were 5 stars

 ![Resources/Five_Star_Reviews_Percentage](Resources/Five_Star_Reviews_Percentage.PNG)